packwiz/packwiz-spec/README.md

 - `pack.toml` stores metadata about the modpack itself, including Minecraft and mod loader versions
 - `index.toml` stores a list of files in the modpack, with hashes to determine when files have been changed
-- `external.pw.toml` references files that are to be downloaded from an external support, with optional and side-only filtering, including metadata to allow these links to be updated
+- `external.pw.toml` references files to download from an external server, with optional and side-only filtering, including metadata to allow these links to be updated
 	- Any filename is allowed for these metadata files; `metafile = true` in the index indicates which files are external
 	- The extension `.pw.toml` is recommended to allow `metafile = true` to be automatically set by the CLI (and may be required in a future version of the format)

-`pack.toml` and `index.toml` are typically stored in the root directory of the modpack; external references can be placed in any directory, but they are typically used for mods and resource packs.
+`pack.toml` and `index.toml` are typically stored in the root directory of the modpack; external references can be placed in any directory, but are typically used for mods and resource packs.

 ## JSON schemas
 TOML files in the format are described by 3 JSON schemas.
 Two versions of the JSON schemas are available: strict and non-strict.
 Put simply, it is recommended you use the strict schemas for developing new modpacks, and the non-strict schemas for validating existing modpacks (e.g. in a third-party tool).